lsportsltd/trade360-java-sdk/README.md

 Above code register connections configuration for two prefixes `rabbitmq.inplay` and `rabbitmq.prematch`

 Next step is add listener handler methods for the above connections.
-Each `@RabbitListener` annotation has an association between the Rabbit Connection Factory and that method by the bean name written in the containerFactory annotation properties.
+Each `@RabbitListener` annotation has an association between the Rabbit Connection Factory and that listener method by the bean name written in the containerFactory annotation properties.
 Second parameter is queue and third name of error message handling implementation defined in `Trade360SdkConfiguration` class.
 ```java